aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-onenote-document-to-stream/_index.md

 - **Can I export other formats?** Absolutely—use other `SaveFormat` values like `Docx`, `Html`, `Png`, etc.

 ## What is converting OneNote to PDF?
-Converting OneNote to PDF means taking the rich, multi‑page content of a OneNote notebook and flattening it into a portable PDF document.
+Converting OneNote to PDF means taking the rich, multi‑page content of a OneNote notebook and flattenting it into a portable PDF document.
 This is useful when you need a read‑only, universally viewable version of your notes, or when you must embed the content into other workflows such as email, reporting, or archival.

 ## Why stream PDF in Java?
 Streaming the PDF in Java avoids the overhead of writing a temporary file to disk.
 It enables you to: